mariodosreis/tai/README.md

 first codon in every sequence, this is because it is always a Methionine codon (even if its not coded by the canonical ATG).

-Now start R in the same directory you have been working. (> indicates the R prompt).
+Now start R in the same directory you have been working. (`>` indicates the R prompt).
 Type:
 ~~~
-> source("tAI.R")
+> require("tAI")
 ~~~
-This will load the necessary functions into R. The file 'ecolik12.trna' contains the gene copy number of every tRNA species in the E. coli K-12 genome.
+This will load the necessary functions into R. The file `ecolik12.trna` contains the gene copy number of every kind of tRNA in the E. coli K-12 genome.
 We need this information in order to calculate tAI:
 ~~~
 > eco.trna <- scan("ecolik12.trna")
 ~~~
-This file contains 64 columns, corresponding the codons recognised by each tRNA species.
-No we can calculate the relative adaptiveness values for each codon for the E. coli genome:
+This file contains 64 rows, corresponding to the anticodon complements of each tRNA species (e.g. if the tRNA anticodon is GAA, the complement is TTC).
+The tRNAs are ordered according to their anticodon complement, in the same order as in codonM's output as indicated above (but with added STOP codon complements).
+Now we can calculate the relative adaptiveness values for each codon in the E. coli genes:
 ~~~
 > eco.ws <- get.ws(tRNA=eco.trna, sking=1)
 ~~~